SeyedHashtag/dijiq/README.md

 - Install all required packages
 - Clone the repository to /opt/dijiq
 - Set up a Python virtual environment
-- Ask for your Telegram bot token and API URL
+- Ask for your credentials and set up environment variables
 - Create a systemd service for auto-starting the bot
 - Add a convenient command alias